Architectural Technology - BSc (Hons)

 Studying Architectural Technology at BCU has been the best decision I have made.
 Sagal Rooble

-You’ll use industry-standard facilities, including Computer-Assisted Design (CAD) 2 and 3D, as well as work in the Building Information Modelling (BIM) environment.
-When you enter your career, you’ll have the skills that give you a competitive advantage.
+- Industry-standard facilities - You'll be studying at our Millennium Point campus in City Centre, where facilities have undergone a £6.5 million investment.
+You will use Computer-Assisted Design (CAD) 2 and 3D, as well as work in the Building Information Modelling (BIM) environment.
+Enter your career with skills which give you a competitive advantage.

 We accept a range of qualifications, the most popular of which are detailed below.